FAQs & Cautionary Statement

 You are urged to review the information provided in the Circular carefully.
 Should you have any questions or require assistance in understanding and evaluating how you will be affected by the proposed Recapitalization Transaction, please consult your legal, tax or other professional advisors.

-As a result of the issuance of shares in satisfaction of Corus’ outstanding debt obligations, the Company would have an unworkably large number of shares outstanding.
+If approved and after closing of the proposed Recapitalization Transaction, as a result of the issuance of shares in satisfaction of Corus’ outstanding debt obligations, the Company would have an unworkably large number of shares outstanding.
 The share consolidation is designed to ensure the final outstanding share capital upon completion of the Recapitalization Transaction is reflective of the size of the company.

-The terms of the shares of NewCo will be designed to ensure compliance with applicable Canadian ownership restrictions under the Broadcasting Act, specifically as they relate to voting shares and entitlements to vote.
+The terms of the Shares of NewCo will be designed to ensure compliance with applicable Canadian ownership restrictions under the Broadcasting Act, specifically as they relate to voting shares and entitlements to vote.

 It is expected to be business as usual.